A Guide To Pondicherry - Pastel Colours and Pastries

 From what we gathered (please do tell us if we’re wrong) these rickshaws run a bit like the songthaews of Thailand and the angkots of Indonesia, driving around the city in certain directions.
 To flag a ride, just hail one off the street, let them know where you want to go and take a seat.
 When you get to your destination just pay the driver what you owe.
 We flagged down one of these shared auto rickshaws outside the bus station and rode down Bussy street to the junction with Mission street.
 Our ride cost us 50 rupees for both of us plus our large backpacks.
 This was a massive amount cheaper than we had been quoted by the rickshaws hanging around outside the bus station.

-If you’re wanting to travel further afield then Uber will be your friend.
-Just be aware that to request a ride you will need an Indian sim card or eSIM.
+If you’re wanting to travel further afield then a taxi will be your friend.
+You can arrange a ride from your accommodation, hail a taxi from the street or arrange a taxi via the Uber app.
+Just be aware that to request a ride with Uber, you will need an Indian sim card or eSIM.

 The best time to visit Pondicherry is during the dry season that runs from October to March.
 During this time the weather will be hot and sunny, with minimal rainfall.
 We visited in February and had beautiful sunny weather with temperatures in the high 30s.
 It was very hot, but we used it as an excuse to dive into the air conditioned cafes to cool down!